marius9189/video-truth-annotator/README.md

 ## Features

 - **Frame-accurate annotation**: every video frame can be addressed individually (arrow keys), regardless of the playback mode
 - **Four event types**: Takeoff (`o`), Landing (`l`), LED on (`t`), LED off (`f`)
+- **Resume existing annotations**: an already existing `<video>_events.csv` is loaded at startup and annotation continues seamlessly — nothing is ever lost by re-opening a video
+- **Metadata check before loading**: the CSV metadata (video file, FPS, total frames) is validated against the video; on a mismatch the existing CSV is never touched
 - **Two playback modes**:
   - **ECHTZEIT** ("real time") – playback is never slower than real time; if decoding falls behind, the player automatically jumps to the target frame (no cumulative drift)
   - **SKIP n** – every n-th frame is displayed (1–10× playback speed) for quickly reviewing long recording sessions